Master of Syougi

-is a board arcade video game developed by ADK and originally published by SNK on September 28, 1995, before being ported to the Neo Geo CD the same year.
+is a 1995 shogi video game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
+It was ported to the Neo Geo CD the same year.
 It was ported in a scaled-down version to the Neo Geo Pocket and later given improved graphics on the Neo Geo Pocket Color.
-It was only released in Japan.
+The game was only released in Japan.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the Nintendo Switch and PlayStation 4 in April 2026, the first SNK title to be released in the series since its retirement in 2019.